dhoerl/PhotoScrollerNetwork/README.txt

 TODO:
 - TiledImageBuilder does error checking and sets the "failed" flag, but my testing of this mechanism has been brief and not exhaustive!
-- instead of using drawRect: and UIImages, use drawLayer: and CGImageRefs directly
 - fix the zoom problem that appears sometime when zooming an image close to a boundary of another image (I suspect this is in the original Apple code)
 - if an image is truly huge, then incrementally create tiles instead of having to map in two rows of tiles
 - currently, the cgimagesource and libturbo decoders use a memory object that could get pretty big, instead the code could write data to a file, then decode from the file.